-- 135. The misdemeanor Judges allow the District Attorney's ("DA") Office four business days (or almost a week) to decide whether to file a misdemeanor case. - 136.
-The felony Judges allow the DA's Office five business days (or one calendar week) to decide whether to file most felony cases, and ten business days (or two calendar weeks) to file thirty-six more serious felony cases, and thirty days to file three of the most serious felonies. - 137.
-The DA's Office can request additional time to file any charge. - 138.
-If charges are not filed within the relevant period of time, the arrestee must be released from jail, though the DA's Office retains the option to pursue the case. - 139.
-The time period within which charges must be filed or the arrestee released begins on the "date aware," which the Judges have defined as "the date the Dallas County Sheriff's Office enters the arrested person's information" into its database. - 140.
+- 121. The misdemeanor judges allow the District Attorney's ("DA") Office four business days (or almost a week) to decide whether to file a misdemeanor case. - 122.
+The felony judges allow the DA's Office five business days (or one calendar week) to decide whether to file most felony cases, and ten business days (or two calendar weeks) to file thirty-six more serious felony cases, and thirty days to file three of the most serious felonies. - 123.
+The DA's Office can request additional time to file any charge.

+- 124. If charges are not filed within the relevant period of time, the arrestee must be released from jail, though the DA's Office retains the option to pursue the case. - 125.
+The time period within which charges must be filed or the arrestee released begins on the "date aware," which the Judges have defined as "the date the Dallas County Sheriff's Office enters the arrested person's information" into its database. - 126.
 If the arrested person's information is entered after 8:00 a.m., Dallas County considers the information to have been entered the next day.
-Id. - 141.
-As a result of the Judges' policies, indigent arrestees who cannot afford money bail are routinely kept in jail cells for eight days (if charged with a misdemeanor) and more than two weeks (if charged with a felony) before an ADA even files a charge.

-- 142. This time period will be longer if there is an intervening holiday. - 143.
+Id. - 127.
+As a result of the Judges' policies, indigent arrestees who cannot afford money bail are routinely kept in jail cells for eight days (if charged with a misdemeanor) and more than two weeks (if charged with a felony) before an ADA even files a charge. - 128.
+This time period will be longer if there is an intervening holiday. - 129.
 The total time period that a person is detained before charges are filed will also be longer if the person was arrested by an agency other than the City of Dallas or Dallas County.
-These arrestees are kept for several days at outlying jails before being transferred to the Dallas County Jail, but the "date aware"-which triggers the five- or ten-business-day clock for filing charges-occurs only after the person arrives at the Dallas County Jail. - 144.
-If the DA's Office does not file charges within the permitted time periods, impoverished arrestees who have been kept in jail since their arrest due to their inability to pay money bail will be released on their own recognizance after days or weeks of wealth-based detention.17 - 145.
-In felony cases, after the DA's Office files charges, arrestees are entitled to indictment by a grand jury.
-Because of backlogs at the grand jury, it can take two to three months for the indictment process to conclude. - 146.
-The DA's Office must first file charges and (if the case is a felony case) a grand jury must issue an indictment before an arrestee will be brought to court for a first appearance. - 147.
-Due to the grand jury backlogs, felony arrestees-especially those charged with low-level felony offenses-routinely waive indictment so that they can be brought to court as soon as the ADA files charges. - 8.
-Arrestees cannot challenge conditions of release before charges are filed
+These arrestees are kept for several days at outlying jails before being transferred to the Dallas County Jail, but the "date aware"-which triggers the five- or ten-business-day clock for filing charges-occurs only after the person arrives at the Dallas County Jail. - 130.
+If the DA's Office does not file charges within the permitted time periods, impoverished arrestees who have been kept in jail since their arrest due to their inability to pay money bail will be released on their own recognizance after days or weeks of wealth-based detention.16

-17 Some impoverished arrestees, after being subjected to days or weeks of wealth-based detention but before the ADA makes a charging decision, manage to scrape together enough money from family and friends to pay a for-profit bonding company a non-refundable fee of hundreds, or thousands, of dollars to secure release from jail.
+16 Some impoverished arrestees, after being subjected to days or weeks of wealth-based detention but before the ADA makes a charging decision, manage to scrape together enough money from family and friends to pay a for-profit bonding company a non-refundable fee of hundreds, or thousands, of dollars to secure release from jail.
 Even if the ADA decides not to pursue the case, that person will never get her money back.